-Well, many reports show that almost all of the owners reported bad fuel to being the possible culprit.
+Well, many reports show that almost all of the owners reported bad fuel as being the possible culprit.
 After filling up at a dodgy gas station they’ve experienced this error.
-Some reported weird smells after filling up a certain gas stations and shortly thereafter a CHECK ENGINE light appearing without any codes.
+Some reported weird smells after filling up certain at gas stations and shortly thereafter a CHECK ENGINE light appeared without any codes.

 So you can possibly put it down to bad gas

 The other possibility is, there is an error code but the PCM (Power Control Module) isn’t throwing out any codes.
 If you have an OBD2 scanner, in almost all cases the code does appear on the scanner.
 So you’ll do well to invest in one of these scanners if you own a modern vehicle since you don’t want to be running to the dealer only for them to charge you over $100, just to tell you everything is A-OK!

 Also, if you are fond of extended off-road traveling to isolated places, where mechanical assistance is hundreds of miles away, a decent ODB2 scanner tool will come in very handy.
 You will at least be able to diagnose your problem, allowing you to do some DIY repairs to get you home.

 So the two possible causes of CHECK ENGINE but no codes are:

 What Does the Check Engine Light Mean on A Jeep Wrangler?

 When your Jeep throws up a CHECK ENGINE light it means something is amiss and it has detected some mechanical problem with a component or an electrical signal error in the Jeeps system.